loot/libloot/docs/metadata/data_structures/group.rst

   The names of groups that this group loads after.
 Group names are case-sensitive.
 If undefined, the set is empty.
 The named groups must be defined when LOOT sorts plugins, but they don't need to be defined in the same metadata file.

+  Sorting errors will occur if:

-If at sort time a group is defined to load after a group that does not exist, a sorting error will occur.
+  - A group loads after another group that does not exist.
+  - Group loading is cyclic (e.g. A loads after B and B loads after A).

 Merging Groups
 --------------